 FINRA can help resolve problems and disputes through two non-judicial proceedings: arbitration and mediation.
 FINRA’s Dispute Resolution forum handles nearly all of the securities-related arbitrations and mediations in the United States.

 To discuss your litigation options, please call the offices of The White Law Group at (888) 637-5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors in FINRA arbitration claims throughout the country.
 Visit the firm’s homepage to learn more about the firm’s representation of investors.